 Typically, such stories focus on women who start by accepting passively a socially imposed role and life as wife or mother, subsequently become “bad” by diverging from the traditional patriarchal view of women’s role in Irish society, and undergo, ultimately, a transformative inner journey of self-discovery which leads them towards emotional independence and individuality.
 (2016: 34)

 As Chang notices, many stories written by Irish women writers feature “a quest motif in which middle-aged women rebel against their prescribed destiny” and become “marriage rebels” (2016: 38).
 She mentions stories such as Anne Devlin’s “The House” (1986), Clare Boylan’s “That Bad Woman” (1995) or Éilís Ní Dhuibhne “Estonia” (1997).
-As in Kelly’s “The Vain Woman”, these stories feature women who embark on a creativity process which serves as a way to liberate themselves.
-During this process, a hidden potential power from the psyche is discovered which helps women produce a sort of “new self”.
+As in Kelly’s “The Vain Woman”, these stories feature women who embark on a creativity process which serves as a conduit to liberate themselves.
+During this process, women discover a hidden potential power from the psyche which helps them become a “new self.”
 However, as Chang notices (39), such a goal is not always depicted as being promising, and this is precisely the case of Kelly’s story.

-The story, narrated in the third person, features Mary Murphy, a forty-year-old woman and unhappy housewife.
+The story, narrated in the third person, features Mary Murphy, an unhappy forty-year-old housewife.
 Despite the religious connotations of her name, Mary does not precisely fit in the category of a perfect, passive, Catholic wife and mother.
 From the very beginning, she makes clear her wretchedness and detestation for her inconsiderate husband:

 Sitting beside the fire he annoyed her.
 His legs thrust out to their full length captured most of the heat.
 She got up from her chair and said “Excuse me” as she bent to lift the lift of the coal box.
 He did not move.
-He granted and craned his neck around her bent back to stare at the television even for fixedly.
+He grunted and craned his neck around her bent back to stare at the television even more fixedly.
 (Kelly 1976: 63)

-Significantly, as Kane (1982: 395) notices, his husband’s name is never mentioned; he is rather referred to as “he” or “him”, highlighting the fact that, although married for twenty years, they are total strangers to each other.
+Significantly, as Kane (1982: 395) notes, the husband’s name is never mentioned; he is rather referred to as “he” or “him”, highlighting the fact that, although married for twenty years, they are total strangers to each other.
 Her situation is so miserable that just the thought of her daughter having a boyfriend tortures her.
 She does not want her to suffer the consequences of being in an oppressive marriage, which she regards as “the end of the world … The end of life.
 The end of dreams” (ibid).
-She has passed through “fifteen pregnancies, ten full term births and six surviving children” (ibid), which was not uncommon in Ireland considering that contraceptives for bona fide family planning purposes were not legal until 1979.
+Mary has gone through “fifteen pregnancies, ten full term births and six surviving children” (ibid), which was not uncommon in Ireland considering that contraceptives for bona fide family planning purposes were not legal until 1979.
 Besides, it is also suggested that Mary has been at some point victim of marital rape.
-Such offense was not criminalised in Ireland until 1990.4 Before that year, it was a widely held belief that husbands had a right to demand sex whether their wives wanted to or not.
-The protagonist claims that long ago she “looked for it (sex) herself” (64), but now feels obliged to please her husband whenever he wants “a quickie” (64), and tries to avoid intercourse by pretending to be asleep.
+Such an offense was not criminalised in Ireland until 1990.
+Before that, it was a widely held belief that husbands had a right to demand sex whether their wives wanted it or not.
+The protagonist claims that long ago she “looked for it [sex] herself” (64), but now feels forced to please her husband whenever he wants “a quickie” (64), and tries to avoid intercourse by pretending to be asleep.

 What is surprising about Mary is the fact that she actively rebels against her environment.
 When her husband complains about her miscarriages and compares her to a cow, Mary does not remain quiet: “Any cow in the field can have a calf, he said.
 It’s natural.
-I am not in four legs, she remonstrated once, reasonably” (66).
+I am not on four legs, she remonstrated once, reasonably” (66).
 Not only does Mary rebel against her husband but also against the Catholic Church.
 She refuses to go to the church after having a “revelation” while at Sunday Mass.
 The priest was giving a sermon on the subject of vanity, and referred to the middle-aged woman “who tries to delude herself and others by painting her face” (65).
-While the priest criticised such attitude, Mary noticed his smothered hair, his clean-shaved face, manicured nails, and the several inches of lace in his surplice, which lent an ironic counterpoint to the sermon.
+While the priest criticised such attitude, Mary noticed the irony of it all, considering his smothered hair, his clean-shaved face, manicured nails.
 When the priest finished, another man, John Thompson, went to the altar and read the lesson.
 Mary then recalled that women were not allowed to read the epistle because they were considered a distraction to men.
 While Thompson mumbled on, Mary’s “Joycean ‘epiphany’” (Kane 1982: 396) came:

 Then it happened.
 The revolutionary thought made her gasp.
 It was all a swindle.
 It was a man’s church for a man’s world.
 The clarity of the revelation was astounding.
 A terrible oppressive sense of betrayal settled on her.
 She stared at the tabernacle, the flowers, the candles, at the priest in his lace and John Thompson in his best suit.
 And she knew nothing mattered, nothing mattered.
 The words began to sing dizzily in her mind.
 (65)